-I look forward to many decades to come treating patients as a dentist after earning the DDS Degree at XXXX University, hopefully both here in America as well as back in India periodically.
-I want to make my country of origin my principal focus in my efforts to help the underserved, since the need is so great in India.
-I trace much of my passion for oral health to my experiences with my maternal uncle who I was very close to as a child growing up.
+After earning the DDS Degree at XXXX University, hopefully, in America and India, I look forward to many decades of treating patients as a dentist.
+I want to make my country of origin my principal focus in my efforts to help the underserved since India's need is so great.
+I trace much of my passion for oral health to my experiences with my maternal uncle, whom I was very close to as a child.
 It was traumatic for me to watch him die while I was an adolescent, a slow, painful, agonizing death from oral cancer.
-A smoker, he also chewed tobacco products and I soon realized that this problem is widespread.
+A smoker, he also chewed tobacco products, and I soon realized that this problem is widespread.
 The widespread use of tobacco products has resulted in India having some of the highest oral cancer rates in the world.
-When one takes into account that India is projected to overtake China as the world’s most populous nation by mid-century, one then understands the vastness and urgency of the problem.
+When one considers that India is projected to overtake China as the world’s most populous nation within a few years, one then understands the vastness and urgency of the problem.

 I see dental education in the USA as the most advanced cutting-edge educational system globally, with the most technological promise and creative minds.
 In other words, I believe very firmly that India depends on the United States as a role model and a source of humanitarian assistance, especially due to American dental schools' outreach and solidarity programs.
 I look forward to working closely with such programs throughout my career.
 They are sorely needed in India to help us progress in the right direction, particularly in oral disease prevention and tobacco cessation.